 Guaranteed award of a recognised joint, or a double or a multiple degree after the successful conclusion of the Erasmus Mundus Masters Course : a clear definition of the nature and the form of the final degree(s) delivered is required.
 A double or multiple degree is defined as two or more nationally-recognised diplomas issued officially by two or more institutions involved in an integrated study programme.
 A joint degree is defined as a single diploma issued by at least two of the institutions offering an integrated study programme.
 The possibility to deliver a double degree is a minimal requirement.

 Common program fee: Program fees if any must be common to the Masters Course and must not depend on where the students start, continue or finish the Masters Course.
-There can be two different tuition fee amounts for non-overseas students on the one hand, and overseas students on the other.
+There can be two different tuition fee amounts for European students on the one hand, and non-European students on the other.
 However, all overseas students must be treated in the same way regardless of their origin and whether or not they receive an Erasmus Mundus scholarship.